 - If you have liver or kidney problems.

-- If you or anyone in your family has high blood sugar (diabetes mellitus) or increased eye pressure (glaucoma).
+- If you or anyone in your family has diabetes (diabetes mellitus) or increased eye pressure (glaucoma).

 - If you have weakened bones (osteoporosis).